RiadhAdrani/recursive/README.md

 vDOM.render();
 ```

-And as its name suggest, the style written is `static` and will be injected when the app fist load, just like an external `css` file.
+And as its name suggest, the style written is `static` and will be injected when the app first load, just like an external `css` file.

 #### `Component's inline style`